 These third-party management companies have contracts with plans from almost every region of country, including commercial, Medicare, and Medicaid plans.
 Most of these health plans start with management of other medical specialties, and then add PT/OT later.

-Brittany Ferri, MS, OTR/L, CLT is a utilization reviewer with Fidelis.
+Brittany Ferri, MS, OTR/L, CLT worked as a utilization reviewer with Fidelis.
 She points out that utilization review is quite similar to being a rehab liaison or a case manager.
 “There are obvious differences in the setting where the work is done,” she points out.
 “However, you are still managing a client’s case in the most intricate of ways: recording therapeutic progress, keeping tabs on discharge planning, and remotely assessing all factors of a client’s situation.”

 Here’s how it generally works: